codex-project/_core/docs/issues.md

 <!--*codex:general:hide*-->
 > This page contains several macros unique to Codex.
   Viewing this document in another reader will result in missing out on important information.
+[View this document on Codex](http://codex-project.ninja/codex/master/issues)
 <!--*codex:/general:hide*-->

 <br>